Better Jobs and Better Pay

 Standing with labor unions to defend and advance the interests of the working class and middle class: In the decades after World War II, America built the greatest middle class in the history of the world.
 Strong unions negotiating living wages were a key ingredient in the formula, along with robust infrastructure and education investments, and progressive taxation.
 I will fight back against attacks on the hard-earned pay, pension and other benefits won by public and private sector workers in Massachusetts and around the country through collective bargaining by their labor unions.
 As a former public employee for 13 years as an intelligence analyst, I endured years of pay freezes and understand the damage that is done to society and the economy-- from the Intelligence Community to the classroom to the nurse's station to the construction site-- when public and private employees do not have the benefit of collective bargaining through unions.
 Accordingly, I will work to support the re-introduction and passage of the Employee Free Choice Act.
 I will also preserve the rights of teachers and other public employees to effectively engage in collective bargaining by supporting or co-sponsoring legislation to protect "fair share" dues under attack in the Janus case before the Supreme Court as of this writing.

-Better jobs means defending and advancing gains in job safety and workplace conditions: I will support workers in their fights for safe work conditions against the growing efforts to deregulate hard-won safety gains, ranging from required break and rest periods for public safety and transportation workers to nursing staff ratios in hospitals and healthcare settings.
+Better jobs means defending and advancing gains in job safety and workplace conditions: I will support workers in their fights for safe and equitable work conditions against the growing efforts to deregulate hard-won gains, ranging from protecting nursing staff ratios in hospitals and healthcare settings to supporting predictable schedules via the Schedules That Work Act to defending required break and rest periods for public safety and transportation workers.

 Support occupational licensure reform: Provide funds for Massachusetts and other states to study the need for state licenses and fees in professions where there are no health, safety, or consumer protection interests in such licenses and fees